lszoszk/lszoszk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a social scientist with legal background and self-trained data scientist.
+I am a social scientist with a legal background and a self-trained data scientist.

-My research focuses on the <strong>international human rights law</strong> and the challenges posed by new technologies - <strong>Artificial Intelligence and neurotechnologies</strong>.
-Considering how digital technologies erase geographical boundaries, it's vital to address new challenges from the global perspective.
-This is why my work concentrates on the <strong>UN framework</strong>, with a specific focus on social rights and the rights of the child.
+My research focuses on <strong>international human rights law</strong> and the challenges posed by new technologies, such as <strong>Artificial Intelligence</strong> and <strong>neurotechnologies</strong>.
+Considering how digital technologies erase geographical boundaries, it’s vital to address new challenges from a global perspective.
+This is why my work concentrates on the UN framework, with a specific focus on social rights and the rights of the child.

 I employ a range of methodologies, including natural language processing (Python), statistics, corpus linguistics, and grounded theory.